pulumi/docs/content/tutorials/stack-outputs-refs-gcp/index.md

 {{% /notes %}}

-You will now create an export in your second program that will output the value of the resource group name from your first program.
+You will now create an export in your second program that will output the value of the role name from your first program.
 This is to demonstrate how to retrieve output values from another stack for use in your program.

 For the value of your export, you can retrieve it by taking your stack reference variable and using a Stack Reference function called getOutput() against it.